Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Measuring Human Perception of 3-DoF Wrapped Haptic Displays

 \subsection{Results}

-We recruited 10 participants (4 female, ages $22 \pm 3$ years) from the Purdue community.
+We recruited $10$ participants ($4$ female, $0$ non-binary, $6$ male, average age $22.1$ years, age range $19 - 25$ years) from the Purdue community.
 All participants completed the study after giving informed consent.
 The Purdue Institutional Review Board approved the study protocols (IRB \#2021-1283).
-Out of the group, 9 participants were right-handed, and one was left-handed.
+In the group, 9 participants were right-handed; one was left-handed.

 The confusion matrices in Figure~\ref{fig:matrices} summarize the accuracy of participants.
-Overall, participants’ accuracy was higher for the Local method (average $\Bar{x}$~=~96.25\%, standard deviation $\sigma$~=~3.88) than Global ($\Bar{x}$~=~92.71\%, $\sigma$~=~7.17).
-Participants spent an average of 15.09s ($\sigma$~=~7.55) using the Local method, and 12.12s ($\sigma$~=~5.877) for Global.
+Overall, participants’ accuracy was higher for the \textbf{Local} method (average $\Bar{x}$~=~96.25\%, standard deviation $\sigma$~=~3.88) than \textbf{Global} ($\Bar{x}$~=~92.71\%, $\sigma$~=~7.17).
+Participants spent an average of 15.09s ($\sigma$~=~7.55) using the \textbf{Local} method, and 12.12s ($\sigma$~=~5.877) for \textbf{Global}.
 Interestingly, looking at the complete pool of participants' responses (whether global or local), we found that participants had a greater response time when they responded incorrectly ($\Bar{x}$~=~16.89s, $\sigma$~=~7.68s) than when they answered correctly ($\Bar{x}$~=~13.41s, $\sigma$~=~6.83).
 Figure~\ref{fig:results_study3} shows the average time spent by each participant for both \textbf{Local} and \textbf{Global} methods.